Different types of diodes and their applications in electronics

 The value of capacitance is changed by varying reverse voltage which changes width of the depletion layer.

-Application: This type of diode is used to tune TV and VHF radio receiver sets to desired stations.
+The varactor diode among these types of diodes is used to tune TV and VHF radio receiver sets to desired stations.
 This process is known as AFC (Automatic Frequency Control).

 • It is heavily doped p-n junction diode.
 Impurity concentration is 1 part in 103 compare to